christinadelta/personal_notes/install_io64mex_file_windows.md

 ## Install Mex-File Plug-in for Fast MATLAB Port I/O

-These steps will probably work only on windows (if they wotk).
+These steps will probably work only on windows.

 ### Step 1:
 Log in as a user with Administrator rights.